 If you’re heading to St. Augustine, also check out my posts on how to spend 1 day in St. Augustine and whether you should book the St. Augustine Old Town Trolley tour or not.

-However, between 1941 and the end of World War II in 1945, the Ponce de Leon Hotel/Flagler College was taken over by the federal government.
-During this time the hotel served as both a training facility for Coast Guard recruits as well as their living quarters—with up to 2,500 trainees living here at any given time.
+Between 1941 and the end of World War II in 1945, the Ponce de Leon Hotel/Flagler College was taken over by the federal government.
+During this time the hotel served as both a training facility for Coast Guard recruits as well as their living quarters.
+Up to 2,500 trainees lived here at any given time.

 Today, you can take guided tours of Flagler College to learn all about the school/hotel’s history.
 You’ll see the building’s famous architecture and murals, the incredible dining hall, the world’s largest private collection of Tiffany stained glass, and so much more.